 If you have any questions or comments, please don't hesitate to get in touch via my Contact Me page.

 The "Invention" of the Wristwatch

-So if wristwatches were an obvious invention, as Jaquet and Chapuis point out and, as we have seen, women had been wearing them for centuries, why did it take so long for men to catch on to the idea of the wristwatch?
-There are two aspects to this question: technical and fashion.
-Could a watch small enough to be worn on the wrist keep accurate time?
-And would a "real" man wear something that looked at all like a bracelet?
+So if wristwatches were obvious, as Jaquet and Chapuis point out, and women had been wearing them for centuries, why did it take so long for men to catch on to the idea of the wristwatch?
+There are two aspects to this question, technical and social, which were;

-Rather than a massive technical breakthough where some genius had a flash of inspiration, the real story of the man's wristwatch is of how it overcame these technical and social barriers.
+Rather than a massive technical breakthrough where some genius had a flash of inspiration, the true story of the man's wristwatch is of how it overcame these technical and social barriers.